 -redgroove from Tom's Hardware Forum

 Are you suffering from the situation as above?
-Has your hard drive disappeared from your File Explorer?
+Has your d drive missing Windows 10 from your File Explorer?
 If yes, then your search for a solution comes to an end here.
-In this article, we discuss various methods to fix the “hard disk disappeared” issue that shall help you get rid of the error.
+In this article, we discuss various methods to fix the “hard drive disappeared” issue that shall help you get rid of the error.

 Part 1.
 Why My Internal/External Hard Drive Disappeared in Windows 10